Victorique-Ibara/appchan-x/README.md

   - Clone repo
   - Open Chrome Extensions window
   - Turn on developer mode
-  - Drag folder into Chrome's extensions window Alternately, a packaged CRX is available in releases.
+  - Drag cloned folder into Chrome's extensions window Alternately, a packaged CRX is available in releases.